redhat-developer/devspaces-vscode-extensions/README.md

 # Contributing
 ## Repository Structure
 Every folder in this repository belongs to a VS Code extension.
 For example, the `Dockerfile` that builds the `vscode-python` extension would live in the `/vscode-python` folder.
+Please note that the name of the folder **must** match the repository name for the VS Code extension.
+For example, the folder name for the extension hosted at `https://github.com/microsoft/vscode-eslint` must be named `vscode-eslint`.

 Every extension folder **must** have an `extension.json` file at its root.
 The schema of this JSON file is as follows: